ears99/calc/README.md

 # calc
 A simple programming language created using yacc, lex, and a bit of C. Created as a learning exercise.
+YACC (Yet Another Compiler Compiler) is what handles the grammar for the language, and Lex handles the lexical analysis.

 # How do you use calc?
 You use it similar to a calculator: there are 52 variables available to you to store information in, A-Z and a-z.
 Whitespace is ignored, and every line ends in a semi-colon.

-While there's no string functionality, you can do simple math operations - add, multiply, subtract and divide.
+While there's no string functionality, you can do simple math operations - add, multiply, subtract, divide, and modulo.
+Floating point numbers are technically supported, but currently get truncated when operations are done using them.

+There's only two commands, exit and print.
+Both do what they say they do: exit quits calc, and print displays something (an expression or result of an expression).

-An example calc program might be something like this: a = 1;
+A sample calc program might look something like this:
- b = a + 1;
+1. A = 50;
+2. B = A - 3;
- print b;
+3. print B;
-That would print out the following:
-  Printing 2

- To exit from the program, assuming you just ran calc and didn't pass a file, you would type: exit;

-YACC (Yet Another Compiler Compiler) is what handles the grammar for the language, and Lex handles the lexical analysis.
+The output of that would be:
+1. printing 47